by Jayne Burch

-- SEO and content strategy management - Translates the company strategy into keyword rich content.
+- SEO and content strategy management - Translates the company strategy into keyword-rich content.
 Develops and manages the editorial content calendar.

 - Copywriting and publishing - Write and edit copy for various media (Blogging, content marketing, email marketing, marketing materials, social media, etc.) that aligns with the company messaging and accomplishes the goal of attracting the target market and driving traffic.

-- Lead management and nurturing - Oversee lead management, lead scoring and referral to sales.
+- Lead management and nurturing - Oversee lead management, lead scoring, and referral to sales.

-- Graphic design - Responsible for everything visual, such as graphics, creating content offers such as ebooks or infographics, printed materials.
+- Graphic design - Responsible for everything visual, such as graphics, creating content offers such as ebooks or infographics, and printed materials.
 The website is touched by the graphic designer to maintain the visual brand and professional appearance.

 - Email marketing - Plan and implement lead nurturing and customer engagement email campaigns.